Merkoba/Hue/configuration.md

 >How much it should wait in milliseconds before tv can be changed again after last change.

 "max_sockets_per_user"
 >How many active sockets a user can have at the same time.
-After this limit all incoming socket connections are droppped.
+After this limit all incoming socket connections are dropped.

 "activity_bar_interval"
 >How often to check for obsolete items in the top activity bar to remove them.